 Students must apply online and be admitted per San Jose State's requirements as an incoming Freshman, a Transfer Student, or a Graduate Degree Candidate.

-GE Breadth & Advanced GE Requirement
+GE Breadth & Advanced GE Reqs

 Many transfer credits earned at another University or Community College will count both towards SJSU's General Education Breadth requirements and for the B.A and B.S.
 Economics degrees.
 SJSU also requires that students complete Advanced GE courses in residence.
 These include a 100W writing class.
 Economics Majors should take ECON 100W when it is offered, or may take any other 100W class.